adamghill/coltrane/docs/source/local-development.md

 ## Create a new site

-`poetry run coltrane create` creates the folder structure for a new site.
+`coltrane create` creates the folder structure for a new site.

 ```{note}
 More details about the `create` options and the files that are generated are in [CLI](cli.md#generated-files).